tamay86/tamay.php/README.md

 Ansible Role: tamay.php
 =========

-This role installs PHP from [Remi Repo](https://rpms.remirepo.net/)
+This role installs PHP from [Remi Repo](https://rpms.remirepo.net/) for use with Apache Webserver.

 Requirements
 ------------